-- individual tariff calculation (ITC);
+- residential;

-- high voltage (HV);
+- small low voltage (LV);

-- irrigation;

 - large low voltage (LV);

-- small low voltage (LV);

-- residential;

 - uncontrolled energy;

 - controlled energy;

+- irrigation;

+- high voltage (HV);

+- individual tariff calculation (ITC);

-- · unmetered; and
+- unmetered; and

-- · street lighting.
+- street lighting.

 Customers within a network tariff class are assigned to the same network tariff, or group of network tariffs.
 Each network tariff class will have one or more network tariffs which can be applied to customers within that class, although there are a small number of network tariffs which customers in multiple tariff classes may be eligible for.